A New Netflix Documentary Is Changing Birth Control Policies Before Its Release

 The film, The Bleeding Edge, documents the forces that control the medical industry and the patients and advocates fighting for safer medications and devices.
 It comes from the directing and producing team behind The Hunting Ground and The Invisible War, Kirby Dick and Amy Ziering.

-Bayer, the device’s distributor, said in a statement on Friday that Essure will no longer be available in the United States after December 31, and that pulling the device was a “business decision” based on declining sales.
+Bayer, the device’s distributor, said in a statement on Friday that Essure will no longer be available in the United States after 31st December, and that pulling the device was a “business decision” based on declining sales.
+Essure's commercial licence was suspended by the EU in August of last year.

 Advertisement